MatthiasNickles/fol2asp/README.md

 #### Introduction ####

-fol2asp translates encondings consisting of formulas in First-Order Logic (FOL) syntax (under stable model semantics) into answer set programs (logic programs).
+fol2asp translates encondings consisting of formulas in First-Order Logic (FOL) syntax (under stable model semantics) into Answer Set programs (logic programs).
 The input can also comprise answer set rules - these are copied unmodified to the output.
 Besides supporting the usual FOL syntax, fol2asp can also translate Markov Logic Network (MLN)-style hard rules to ASP syntax.

-The resulting answer set program can be grounded and solved using, e.g., [Clingo](https://potassco.org/clingo/) or [Lparse/Smodels](http://www.tcs.hut.fi/Software/smodels/) (depending to the ASP features used).
+The resulting Answer Set program can be grounded and solved using, e.g., [Clingo](https://potassco.org/clingo/) or [Lparse/Smodels](http://www.tcs.hut.fi/Software/smodels/) (depending to the ASP features used).